FarronF/limerick-council-meetings/meetings/2021/05/20-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 15th April 2021.md

 bringing Cluain Foinse Estate to a taking in charge standard.
 Upon completion of these

-works the formal taking in charge process will be commenced.--- 10
+works the formal taking in charge process will be commenced.
+---
+10

 6.Question submitted by Councillor Mitchell